apg2677/GifTastic/README.md

 * When the user clicks on a button gifs will be displayed in still mode
 * If the user clicks on a gif it will animate
     * if the user clicks on it again it will become still

-## When a user clicks on a button ten animated gifs will pop up and allow the user to choose from them.
-When the user clicks on a gif it will start to animate it.
-If the user clicks it again then it will stop the animation.

 ##### ** Be advised ** * the rating is displayed at the top instead of the bottom like in the specs *